ballerina-platform/ballerina-distribution/examples/convert-from-json-to-user-defined-type/convert_from_json_to_user_defined_type.md

-# Convert from JSON to user defined type
+# Convert from JSON to user-defined type

 The `cloneWithType()` langlib function can be used to convert a value to a user-defined type.
 Result recursively uses specified type as inherent type of new value.
 Automatically performs numeric conversions as necessary.